origin-1/gulp-eslint-new/README.md

 This should be used in conjunction with the option `fix` in [`gulpESLintNew(options)`](#gulpeslintnewoptions).
 Files without a fix and files that were not processed by ESLint will be left untouched.
 See the [Autofix](#autofix) section for more information and examples.

-## Configuration

-ESLint may be configured explicity by using any of the supported [configuration options](https://eslint.org/docs/user-guide/configuring/).
-Unless the `useEslintrc` option is set to `false`, ESLint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
-If not found there, parent directories will be searched until `.eslintrc` is found or the directory root is reached.

 ## Autofix